dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 ## Specify date format

 `Newtonsoft.Json` provides a `DateTimeZoneHandling` option that lets you specify the serialization format used for `DateTime` and `DateTimeOffset` properties.
 In `System.Text.Json`, the only format that has built-in support is ISO 8601-1:2019.
 To use any other format, create a custom converter.
-For more information, see [DateTime and DateTimeOffset support in System.Text.Json](../datetime/system-text-json-support.md) and issue [41456](https://github.com/dotnet/corefx/issues/41456) in the dotnet/corefx GitHub repository.
+For more information, see [DateTime and DateTimeOffset support in System.Text.Json](../datetime/system-text-json-support.md).

 ## Quoted numbers